How To Deal With a Chalky Surface on the Exterior of your Home

 The second step is always to scrape away any peeling paint in order to make sure the surface is sound.
 The new paint will only last as long as the surface it is applied to so you want to remove any failing paint.

 Often times it is not necessary to separately prime the siding before painting depending upon the quality of the paint you are using.
 Many higher end paints come with built-in primers, which can save a lot of time and money.
 If a primer is necessary, a basic latex primer often is sufficient.
 To save time, you can add an additive to the paint to increase adhesion.

 Depending upon how much chalky residue is left it may be necessary to add a product called Emulsa-Bond (E-Bond) to the paint to ensure adhesion.
 E-Bond is made by the Flood company.

-If you have any questions or concerns about your chalky surface feel free to call your local Textbook Painting rep to come out and take a closer look.
-We offer a full ten-year warranty on aluminum and vinyl siding painting projects.
+If you have any questions or concerns about your chalky surface feel free to call your local exterior house painters to come out and take a closer look.
+We offer a full ten-year warranty on aluminum and vinyl siding painting project.